Deterministic Legal Agents: A Canonical Primitive API for Auditable Reasoning over Temporal Knowledge Graphs: Introduction

-The remainder of this paper is structured as follows.
-Section~\ref{sec:related_work} discusses related work in legal AI and graph-based retrieval.
-Section~\ref{sec:api_specification} details the specification of our API.
-Section~\ref{sec:use_cases} presents use cases demonstrating its application, and Section~\ref{sec:conclusion} concludes with a discussion of the implications and future directions.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:related_work} discusses related work in legal information retrieval, Graph RAG, tool-augmented language models, and neuro-symbolic reasoning.
+Section~\ref{sec:api_specification} presents the architectural foundations, data models, and primitive specification of the SAT-Graph API.
+Section~\ref{sec:use_cases} illustrates how the primitives operationalize the core SAT-Graph RAG use cases.
+Section~\ref{sec:conclusion} concludes with limitations, implications, and directions for empirical evaluation.